 - Select an alert level.The alert level determines the notification method.
 The following three alert levels are supported:

 - Critical.
 If a critical alert occurs, a notification is sent to specified recipients by using a voice call, text message, DingTalk message, and an email.

 - Warning.
 If a warning alert occurs, a notification is sent to specified recipients by using a text message, DingTalk message, and an email.

 - Info.
 If an info alert occurs, a notification is sent to specified recipients by using an email and a DingTalk message.

 - Set other optional parameters.The following parameters are optional:

-- Email Remark: Enter additional email information.
+- Email Remark: Enter the email description.

 - HTTP CallBack: Enter a URL that is accessible from the Internet.
-CloudMonitor sends HTTP POST requests to push alarm messages to this URL.
+Cloud Monitor sends HTTP POST requests to push alert messages to this URL.